-As an immediate consequence of this last Lemma we have:
+As an immediate consequence of this last Lemma we have that:

-Theorem 7.
-If π is a MELLpol proof-net of negative conclusion N, then the relational interpretation of π is the set $D^+(\text{VETST}(\Psi_N(\pi))) = D(V(P(\Psi_N(\pi))))$.
+Proposition 7.
+If π is a cut-free MELLpol proof-net of negative conclusion N, then the set $D^+(\text{VETST}(\Psi_N(\pi))) = D(V(P(\Psi_N(\pi))))$ is the relational interpretation of π .

 This result proves that the desequentialization (together with valuations) defines a logical functor from polarized games to the relational model.
-By using techniques presented in [9], D can be composed with a functor forgetting some results, to obtain a logical functor from polarized games to coherence spaces or to hypercoherences.
+By using techniques presented in [Bou03], D can be composed with a functor forgetting some results, to obtain a logical functor from polarized games to coherence spaces or to hypercoherences.

-The results presented here extend to the full fragment of LLpol with sliced proofnets [14].
-The use of additives can be restricted to the outermost flat proof-structure (the root), by using the type isomorphism $!(N \& M) = !N \otimes !M$ and the distributivity laws of linear logic (leaving unchanged the semantics).
-The only work left is a generalization of the present work from trees to forests.
+The results presented here extend to the full fragment of LLpol by shifting from trees to forests and by using the isomorphism $!(N \& M) = !N \otimes !M$ and the distributivity laws of linear logic.